-One can also solve the self consistent equations at finite temperature to obtain the thermal phase diagram of the system by tracking $m^2(T)$, $\sigma^2(T)$ and $\kappa(T)$ (see Appendix~\ref{ApxPhaseTh} for details).
-We find that the thermal phase diagram also consists of a fully symmetry conserved phase and a fully symmetry broken phase, separated by a direct first order phase transition, similar to the $T=0$ phase diagram.
+One can also solve the self-consistent equations at finite temperature to obtain the thermal phase diagram of the system by tracking $m^2(T)$, $\sigma^2(T)$ and $\kappa(T)$ (see Appendix~\ref{ApxPhaseTh} for details).
+We find that the thermal phase diagram also consists of a fully symmetry conserved phase and a fully symmetry broken phase, separated by a direct first-order phase transition, similar to the $T=0$ phase diagram.
 The critical mass for the transition shifts to the left as temperature is increased, producing the phase diagram in Fig.~\ref{quenchcond}(e).